Snowfable/home-ed-resources/index.md

 ## Cbeebies Radio
 Listening activities for the younger ones.
 [Listen here.](https://www.bbc.co.uk/cbeebies/radio)

+## Code Monster
+Code Monster teaches kids and adults a little about Javascript programming!
+It's easy to play.
+Follow the instructions and do what Code Monster says.
+If you get stuck, just skip to the next lesson.
+You can always come back to it later!
+[Code here.](http://www.crunchzilla.com/code-monster)

 ## Compound Interest
 Compound Interest is a site that aims to take a closer look at the chemical compounds we come across on a day-to-day basis, explaining them with easy-to-understand graphics.
 [Investigate here.](https://www.compoundchem.com/infographics/)